JuliaIBPM/RigidBodyTools.jl/docs/src/manual/shapes.md

 basic shape, centered at the origin with a default orientation, and then we transform the shape to a desired location and orientation using a `RigidTransform`.

+It is useful to stress that each body stores two types of points internally: the *endpoints* of the segments that comprise the body surface, and the *midpoints* of these segments.
+The midpoints are intended for use in downstream calculations, e.g. as forcing points in the calculations on immersed layers.
+The midpoints are simply the geometric averages of the endpoints, so endpoints are the ones that are transformed first, and midpoints are updated next.

 ````@example shapes
 using RigidBodyTools
 using Plots